Dealing With Toddler Fear

 The first thing to do is determine whether your child is asleep or awake when they start calling.
 If they are asleep do not attempt to wake them, but just talk to them in a soothing calm voice affirming them of your presence and love.

-If they wake it is good to switch on a night light, pick them into your arms and pray with them.
+If they wake it is good to switch on a night light, pick them into your arms and stay with them.
 Our child had a little song that we sung to her when she was distressed and we would sing this to her when she woke from a bad dream.
-(If you would like to know what we prayed, then please feel free to contact me and I will let you know, but in the context of this article I will leave it to an ask and receive basis.)

 We also found that even the simplest thing of a good bedtime routine, no TV before bed and careful monitoring of input helped our toddler overcome their night mares in a relatively short period of time.